smartaleciam/playcard/README.md

 ### How it all works..
 Pure Magic at the moment..
 More Documentation to come
 - Rfid scanner scans the card, sends the info via Wifi using MQTT.
 - System checks MQTT data for correct MAC address an Card ID against database.
-- System them says if the card has Credit or Not, an Informs the User.
+- System them says if the card has Credit or Not, and Informs the User.

 ### Extra's Bits
 - Timed Card function (Countdowns from time of purchase)